acathers/acathers.github.io/essays/learn-to-help-yourself.md

 Another benefit of asking a smart question is that it forces you to put all of the information down, and that act itself might lead to you having a revelation and solving the problem yourself.
 It's a little bit like rubber duckie debugging but without the duckie.

 There's almost no end to the benefits asking smart questions can bring.
-While it might take a bit more leg work to come up with a smart question, it
+While it might take a bit more leg work to come up with a smart question, it will benefit you in the long run.

 <h2>X-Y Questions</h2>